Anoulack Chanthivong

 Anoulack Chanthivong (born 20 July 1977) is an Australian politician who was elected to the New South Wales Legislative Assembly as the member for Macquarie Fields for the Labor Party at the 2015 New South Wales state election.

-Chanthivong was born in Laos and grew up in Raby.
+Chanthivong was born in Laos and grew up in the Sydney suburb of Raby.
 He was a Campbelltown City Councillor and was mayor from 2011 to 2012.
 On 11 June 2021, Chanthivong was appointed to the Minns Shadow Ministry, under the portfolios of Finance, Industry & Trade.

+After the 2023 New South Wales state election, Chanthivong was sworn into the Minns ministry as Minister for Building, Corrections, Innovation, Science, Technology, Better Regulation, Fair Trading, Industry and Trade.